In re Quality Systems, Inc. Securities Litigation

 Following the Court of Appeals’ decision, Lead Plaintiffs and Defendants began formal discovery.
 After substantial document discovery and settlement negotiations, including before mediation before Gregory P. Lindstrom, Esq., of Phillips ADR, a nationally recognized mediator, the parties reached an agreement to settle all claims in the action for $19 million.

 On November 19, 2018, following a hearing, the Court approved the Settlement as fair, reasonable and adequate and approved the Plan of Allocation for the proceeds of the Settlement.
+The first distribution of net settlement funds occurred on December 10, 2019.
+A second distribution of funds to eligible class members took place in August 2020.
+A final distribution of funds will take place in February 2021.

 Other Cases of Interest